CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 - `Optimizer`
 - `CostFunction`
 - `Estimator`
+- `Ansatz`

 ## Integrating Backends & Optimizers

 ### How to integrate your own code
-In order to integrate code which fits the some of the interfaces, you need to create a class which inherits after appropriate interface.
-All you need to do is just implement the methods specified by the interface.
+In order to integrate code which fits the some of the interfaces, you need to create a class which inherits after the appropriate interface.
+All you need to do is implement the methods required by the interface.
 In some cases implementing a new backend might also require installing additional software and therefore need a special docker container to work.